project details

 usability testing

-The goal of this usability test is to evaluate how effectively users can research and navigate Flyte Systems' desktop website to understand their services, access product information, and complete key research tasks.
+Usability testing was conducted through Maze with 6 participants to evaluate how effectively users can navigate the FlyteSystems desktop website, understand their services, and complete key research tasks.

 Industry solutions are prominently displayed on the main Home page, with dedicated industry pages for a list of offerings